techidaily/site-win11-tips/source/_posts/navigating-windows-1110-setup-with-rightful-permissions.md

 ## 6\.
 Disable UAC Before Installing

  User Account Control is one of the security features that can generate installation issues when set to its higher levels.
 Turn off UAC before attempting to install affected software to see if that resolves the “installer has insufficient privileges” error.
-Check out this guide about[disabling User Account Control](https://www.makeuseof.com/windows-11-disable-user-account-control-prompt/) for details about how to turn off UAC.
+Check out this guide about [disabling User Account Control](https://www.makeuseof.com/windows-11-disable-user-account-control-prompt/) for details about how to turn off UAC.

 ![The Never notify option in UAC](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/never-notify-option.jpg)